 east.
 North of this is a long rectangular chamber making the

 north side of the castle.
-At the NE end is a projecting D shaped
+At the northeast end is a projecting D shaped

 tower, with a 25' diameter, hanging over the cliff face.
 East of